 Q: What kind of headset will connect to RIDE COMMAND?

 A: Check the Supported Devices to see what headsets are officially supported by RIDE COMMAND.
 Other headsets may work with RIDE COMMAND, but they have not been tested and, therefore, support cannot be offered for them.

 Q: How to do I connect my SENA® headset to RIDE COMMAND?

 A: Follow the SENA® instructions on how to pair your headset so you are able to communicate with other riders.
-The headsets need to be connected to each other prior to connecting the headsets to RIDE COMMAND.
 Select the Phone icon on the display.
 Select the headset option to connect to.
 This will vary based on which SENA® headset you have.
 You want to get to “Configuration” on your headset.
 Your headset should tell you that you are in “Phone Pairing Mode.”
 Phone Pairing Mode is the mode required to connect the headset to RIDE COMMAND.
 You will then select OK on the display.
-The headset will display on the RIDE COMMAND display, and you will have to hit the + sign to add it.
+The headset will display on the screen, and you will have to hit the "+" sign to add it.
 The display will confirm when the headset is connected.

-Q: How do I connect my vehicle to Wi-Fi?
+Q: How do I connect my vehicle to Wi-Fi (if equipped)?

-A: To connect your vehicle to Wi-Fi, you must have the most recent RIDE COMMAND update from October 2020.
+A: Model 2019 and newer vehicles that are equipped with Wi-Fi capabilities can be connected to a Wi-Fi network.
+To connect your vehicle to Wi-Fi, you must have the RIDE COMMAND update from October 2020 or later.
 For further instructions, read Connecting Your Vehicle to Wi-Fi.

 Q: Where can I find out more information and details about the Polaris RIDE COMMAND system?